brwnj/cu_projects/README.md

 http://seqanswers.com/wiki/How-to/exome_analysis

 # Poly(A)
-+ were peaks called in the chrM in the hits-clip data? peter would like to know
-+ chrM UCSC gene model, fisher testing on the combined set (only chrM genes) across samples

 ### Mouse
 + map to mouse, then to human for peter's previous samples (samples with an 'a')